American denial fuels the US Corporate Empire. Here’s what the Left can do about it

 Like ours in the west, these governments give its citizens just enough of a leisure lifestyle to numb themselves — and stoke their denial — with entertainment.
 But not enough to create alternatives that will free us from debt and the problems that come with money.

 American government is not any better.
-Many outside of our country looking in say it’s worse.
-Some of us Americans tend to agree.
+Some outside of our country looking in say it’s worse.
+Some Americans agree.
 We’re overflowing with wealth while at the same compared to nearly every other industrialized country on the planet, we suffer the most social problems.
 Whether it’s bribery, broadband affordability, or business freedom (to name just a few), there are countries that do better than us.
 No, we’re not exceptional.

 But we can be.